SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

 - the UTM and lat/lon of each tree.
 These were obtained by merging this file with "scbi_stem_utm_lat_long.csv" found in V:\SIGEO\GIS_data\R-script_Convert local-global coord.

     a.
-For anyone trying to replicate this merge and using stem data from the 2013 ForestGEO survey, be aware that two trees (30365 [quad 308] and 131352 [quad 1316]) are not present due to mislabeling.
+For anyone trying to replicate this merge and using stem data from the 2013 ForestGEO survey, be aware that two trees (30365 [quad 308] and 131352 [quad 1316]) are not present in the 2013 census data due to mislabeling.
 This was caught in the 2018 census, and only appear in 2018 data going forward.

 ## dendro_trees_dbhcount